-Your mind is the spark for everything you do, but few people understand how the mind really works.
-It is comprised of two systems: your subconscious, or intuition, and your conscious, or analytical, mind.
+Your mind is the spark for everything you do.
+It is comprised of two systems: your subconscious and your conscious mind.

 The conscious mind may logically decide to diet, quit smoking, or exercise more.
 And, while we may achieve short-term success, we face strong internal resistance because we haven't changed our internal programming.
 Our new habits don’t feel natural and we can't overcome what we've learned over time.
-That’s why after a few tries, we often give up, and return to our original routines.
+That’s why after a few tries, we often give up, and return to our old patterns.

 There is hope.

 Psychiatrists use talk therapy or even anti-anxiety medication to help individuals reflect on and overcome lifelong issues.
-Guided hypnosis can be a compliment to accelerate therapy - or as a means unto itself, to work toward a new future, through its approach of deep relaxation to reframe perspectives in the subconscious mind.
+Guided hypnosis can be a compliment to all other forms of therapy and healing.

 The Positive Changes Way